||Parks & Trails

 Atkins Avenue to Savory School

 The next section of trail construction will be a 1 km section from the railway crossing on Atkins Avenue to Savory School in Langford.
 This will close a gap between two existing trail sections.
-It is anticipated that this section will be built in 2018.
+It is anticipated that construction of this section will begin in the summer of 2018.

 Esquimalt Road to the Johnson Street bridge

 1.3 km of trail in the City of Victoria is needed to link Esquimalt Road to the Johnson Street bridge.
 The CRD will construct a portion of the route and area developers will construct a portion, as part of their development approval requirements.

 Frequently Asked Questions